Lo Fidelity Allstars: Career

 2007 saw the release on Skint Records of the double CD Warming Up the Brain Farm: The Best of, a compilation featuring tracks from the first two albums along with rare and unreleased tracks.

 The group's third studio album Northern Stomp was released on 27 July 2009, on Corsair Records, preceded by the single "Smash & Grab World" which was released worldwide in April, and was the band's first new material for four years.

 Northern Stomp was widely well received, with DJ Magazine giving 4 stars, saying "This is a ? [sic]blown band album dripping with (northern) soul.
 The Lo-Fis are back and they deserve adoration all over again" and the world's best selling music monthly Q calling it "a dance-tinged hybrid that becomes more fascinating with each listen".

-The second single taken from the album was "Your Midnight" which featured remixes from Phil Ward's alter ego Lord Warddd, and label mate IDC, and was released on 31 August 2009.
+The second single taken from the album was "Your Midnight" which featured remixes from Phil Ward's alter ego Lord Warddd and label mate IDC, released on 31 August 2009.

+The band continued to release a string of occasional singles on Corsair Records up to 'Darkness Rolling' in 2016.
+Live dates were rare, with an appearance at the inaugural 'Shiiine On Weekender' festival in 2015 being a notable exception.
+Following the death of drummer Johnny Machin in 2018, the band effectively went on indefinite hiatus.

+Late 2025 saw a new website and an announcement of a short Easter 2026 UK tour to be accompanied by the release of a new compilation album 'The Corsair Singles'.
+An EP collection of remixes became available in late 2025, which was only available on the band's Bandcamp page and included two tracks re-imagined by Phil Ward.
+In January 2026, it was also announced that a new 'single mix' of radio-friendly track 'Come Alive' was to be given a pre-tour release.

 Solo work and individual projects

-When Randall and Stone left they briefly set up as a new group called The Big Heat, while also recording a live mix for BBC Radio 1's Mary Anne Hobbs show.
+When Randall and Harvey left they briefly set up as a new group called The Big Heat, while also recording a live mix for BBC Radio 1's Mary Anne Hobbs show.
 Randall contributed guest vocals to "The Snow Falls" from The Baldwin Brothers' album The Return of the Golden Rhodes credited as 'The Train' and "Rest Easy" from Half's debut album Here Lies credited as 'Wrecked Train'.

-In the gap between work on the second and third albums, the Lo Fidelity Allstars took on another set of pseudonyms to perform live as the group Technically Men.
+In the gap between work on the second and third albums, the band took on another set of pseudonyms to perform live as the group Technically Men.
 A ten-track album of the same name received a limited release.

 In 2008, Ward launched a solo project as Lord Ward, releasing the singles "Brooklyn Blister" and "Rich Boys in Strip Clubs" on Corsair Records.
-In 2009 he added some extra d's to become Lord Warddd, and released several remixes for artists including Matt and Kim, Cubic Zirconia and Hollywood Undead.
-He continues to play DJ sets around the world under both the Lo Fidelity Allstars and Lord Warddd banners.
+In 2009, he added extra d's at the end - thus becoming "Lord Warddd!, and released several remixes for artists including Matt and Kim, Cubic Zirconia and Hollywood Undead.
+He continues to play vinyl DJ sets around the world under the Lo Fidelity Allstars banner.

-Martin is one half of 2K Subs.
+Martin Whiteman serves as one half of 2K Subs.